How to Sell a House By Owner in Mississippi

 Renken explains, “One of the most common errors FSBO sellers make when selling a home in Mississippi is not being flexible, which can delay or even kill a deal.”

-As the market is recalibrating, demand is dropping, and there isn’t a line of buyers rushing to snap up the next available house.
+As the market is recalibrating, demand is dropping and there isn’t a line of buyers rushing to snap up the next available house.
 Renken has encountered several sellers who either aren’t working with an agent or aren’t listening to their agent.
-These sellers often expect a super high sales price and refuse to be flexible and negotiate, killing deals and delaying their home sale.
+These sellers often expect an extremely high sales price and refuse to be flexible and negotiate, killing deals and delaying their home sale.

 Alternatives to selling by owner in Mississippi